keelancook/notebook/_notes/Develop Healthy Boundaries in Ministry Schedule.md

 ### Pastor your family first.

-[[Brian Croft provides a helpful resource titled [The Pastor's Family](https://amzn.to/3sgE8lM) on navigating pastoral ministry with your family in a healthy way.::rsn]]
+[[Brian Croft provides a helpful resource titled [The Pastor's Family](https://amzn.to/3sgE8lM) on navigating pastoral ministry with your family in a healthy way.::rmn]]

 Pauls'words concerning the qualifications for elders ring true:
 >He must manage his own household competently and have his children under control with all dignity.
 (If anyone does not know how to manage his own household, how will he take care of God’s church?)
 (1 Timothy 3:4-5)